 I was cautious of over sweetening it but ended up being surprised at how much sugar it needed to get the balance right.

-I experimented with adding orange juice and zest which we found a bit sweet but balsamic vinegar added the depth and faintly acidic bite I was after.
-So I give you our new traditon .. cranberry and balsamic sauce.
+I experimented with adding orange juice and zest which we found a bit sweet but settled on balsamic vinegar which gave the depth and faintly acidic bite I was after.
+So I give you our new traditon … cranberry and balsamic sauce.

-What big feasting holidays do you celebrate in your home country and what dishes make it extra special for you and your family?
+What big feasting holidays do you celebrate in your home country and what dishes make it extra special for you and your family this year?

-I made our sauce with frozen cranberries, in Australia it’s not something I’ve seen grown locally at all but they would definitely be out of season for our Christmas in the heat of summer.
-Of course if you live somewhere with access to fresh fruit then that’s even better.
+I made our sauce with frozen cranberries, while I do always prefer to buy fresh and local they aren’t something I’ve ever seen grown locally in Australia or even for sale fresh.
+Also if they are in season in the northern territory they would definitely be out of season for our Christmas down here in the heat of summer.
+Of course, if you live somewhere with access to fresh fruit then by all means use that.

 If cranberries aren’t available locally or you want to try something a bit different with the holiday roast then you might like to take a look at our Blueberry and Bourbon chutney.
-It’s another delicious option that would go perfectly on the festive table, have dozens of other uses in the pre-season entertaining and jazz up the left overs.
+It’s another delicious option that would go perfectly on the festive table, have dozens of other uses in the pre-season entertaining and be equally useful in jazzing up the leftovers.